 All departments must be committed to strengthening culture and it starts with you.
 A key role for HR is to nurture that commitment.
 It begins by encouraging leaders to set the tone throughout the entire organization.
-For a culture to thrive it’s necessary that everyone’s on board and shares a similar set of core values, at home and at the workplace.
+For a culture to thrive it’s necessary that everyone’s on board and shares a similar set of a company’s values or core values concern, at home and at the workplace.
 A great way to reinforce and maintain this commitment to culture is to integrate core values into management and employee training programs and your hiring process.

 Walk the talk

 It’s often said, you attract what you are, not what you want.
-Being a good role model while coaching other company leaders to structure their management processes around core values, will help to increase employee retention and promote sustainability.
+Being a good role model while coaching other company leaders to structure their management processes around a company’s values or core values concern, will help to increase employee retention and promote sustainability.
 Thus, attracting quality talent that embodies your company’s core values.

 Encourage employees to adopt a work-life balance by implementing policies and procedures, such as flex schedules, paid time off (PTO), incentives for extra PTO, company-sponsored off-site activities and encourage “unplug” time after work hours.
 According to Forbes, a flexible work environment helps boost overall workplace morale and has been proven to decrease stress levels.
 In a poll taken by Small Biz Trends, 69% of employees say that employers should offer flexible schedules.
 Making time for self-care ultimately increases productivity levels and work quality.
 Quality life and quality work go hand-in-hand.

 Integrity is the backbone of a strong corporate culture.
 An open and honest workplace leads to effective and lasting relationships within the organization.
 It’s your job as an HR professional to create and promote a culture of integrity company-wide.
 Remember, honesty is always the best policy and the gateway for building trust amongst employees.